philipperemy/philipperemy.github.io/_posts/2016-03-15-correlation_and_independence.md

 excerpt: Independence always implies zero correlation but the reverse might not be true.
 Here is a very simple example to illustrate it in R.
 ---

 ## If X and Y are correlated to a third random variable Z, does it mean that X and Y are also correlated?
+Answer is no.

 <div class="imgcap">
 <img src="/assets/independence_and_correlation/1.png" style="border:none; display: block; margin: 0 auto;">